 They also assess how well you are converting fatty acids into energy, this can be a great source of energy for our mitochondria and why a ketogenic diet can sometimes be a good idea when people have issues converting carbohydrates into energy in the mitochondria.

-High levels of the fatty acid metabolites can indicate inflammation, oxidative stress or a deficiency in the amino acid carnitine or Vitamin B2.
+High levels of the fatty acids metabolites can indicate inflammation, oxidative stress or a deficiency in the amino acid acetyl-l-carnitine, or Vitamin B2.

 The ketogenic diet has become very popular these days, for many years it has been used to treat conditions such as epilepsy.
 Now more and more people are doing the keto diet for weight loss, improve brain function, mental energy and preventing chronic health issues